What is spiritual care?

 The deepest healing occurs when caring for the whole patient.
 We understand the needs of the spirit are critical to health.
 One important way we provide spiritual care is through chaplaincy.
 Chaplains are specialists, trained in human understanding, religious traditions and pastoral counseling.
 They are available to all patients.
 Chaplains see patients, family members and hospital staff of all faiths, ministering in a variety of ways from listening presence to prayer.
 Upon request, the chaplain will also make contact with community clergy members.

-We have two chaplains, Julien Olivier, DMin, and Mary Elizabeth McCue, MDiv.
-When a chaplain is not available, we will help find clergy members from the surrounding area for emergencies.
+We have two chaplains, Julien Olivier, DMin, and Shelly Snow, MDiv who are both board certified.
+When a chaplain is not available and there is an emergency, we will help find clergy members from the surrounding area.

 How to reach a Chaplain